“Engaging and scholarly. This is a fine piece of work”

 Possibly the biggest unresolved New Testment textual question is the relationship between Simon, called ‘Peter’ in Mark and the character identified in two of the letters attributed to Saul (aka Paul) as ‘Cephas’.
 Some analysts and apologists have sought to make these two, one and the same.
 But the evidence indicates that at least two separate characters are entangled in this narrative.

 READ!
-Instalments monthly of The ‘Textual Time Traveller’, free on this website.
+Instalments monthly of The ‘Textual Time Traveller’.